Melissa Raju Thomas

 Melissa Raju Thomas is an Indian actress, screenwriter and model.
 She made her feature film debut in Geetu Mohandas' bilingual film Moothon (2019).

 Early life and education

 At 13 years old, Melissa was scouted by a talent hunt reality contest in Kerala.
 At the time, she was only in 8th standard and was cast as a VJ for various shows on the leading Malayalam TV channel, Asianet.
 She soon became a popular VJ of the Malayalam show, "Valkannadi".

 She eventually stop VJ-ing to focus on her studies.

-Melissa ranked first in her school and state with a final percentage of 97.33% in the CBSE Class X Board Exams.
-She then secured the SIA Youth scholarship awarded by the Ministry of Education, Singapore to study towards her GCE A Levels at Meridian Junior College.
-Believing that it would be a good learning and growth experience for her, Melissa took up the opportunity and moved to Singapore at the age of 16.
+After completing her lower secondary education (Class X), Melissa moved to Singapore to study for the GCE 'A' Levels.
 In 2012, Melissa was crowned the winner of the Navy Queen 2012 beauty pageant.
-After winning the pageant, she went back to Singapore to complete her undergraduate studies at the National University of Singapore.
-An accomplished scholar, she was part of the Dean's Honour Roll in Academic Year 2011-12 as well as Academic Year 2012-13.
+After winning the pageant, she went back to Singapore to complete her undergraduate studies at the National University of Singapore, during the course of which she made it onto the Dean's Honour Roll twice, in Academic Years 2011–12 and 2012–13.